Pandemic, climate change pose biggest global threats: WEF | DW | 19.01.2021

 "The ramifications — in the form of social unrest, political fragmentation and geopolitical tensions — will shape the effectiveness of our responses to the other key threats of the next decade: cyberattacks, weapons of mass destruction and, most notably, climate change."

 The pandemic led to one of the swiftest organizational transformations in history as governments and businesses went digital to minimize the disruption caused by lockdowns.
-There was an unprecedented adoption of digital technologies with people being asked to work from home, schools and universities taking their classes online, doctors and patients turning to telemedicine and political leaders attending virtual summits.
+The restrictions spurred an unprecedented adoption of digital technologies as people were asked to work from home, schools and universities took their classes online, doctors and patients turned to telemedicine and political leaders switched to virtual summits.

 "The elder part of the millennials those who are now in their mid-30s, they have essentially lived through two crises.
 They have seen the global financial crisis of 2008-09 when they first joined the workforce and now they are seeing the recession of today.
-So, for them their working lives have been bookended by these two crises," Saadia Zahidi from the World Economic Forum told DW.
+So, for them their working lives have been bookended by these two crises," Saadia Zahidi, managing director of the World Economic Forum, told DW.

-The survey found that the risk of "youth disillusionment" was being largely neglected by the global community, but it would become a critical threat to the world in the short term.
+The survey of more than 650 WEF members from business, government and academia found that the risk of "youth disillusionment" was being largely neglected by the global community, but said it would become a critical threat to the world in the short term.

 "Hard-fought societal wins could be obliterated if the current generation lacks adequate pathways to future opportunities — and loses faith in today's economic and political institutions," the report warned.